Dzsek/pretense/README.md

 ### Syria V1.0.3 - 3 Dec 2023

 - Fixed issue where ground assault convoys were stopping to engage already destroyed enemies

+### Caucasus V1.4.0 - 15 Dec 2023

+- Added xp multiplier bonus for surviving longer times in the same aircraft
+- Ground assault convoys now attempt repositioning if they stopped to engage the enemy but have been waiting for a long time
+- Fixed TARCAP mission not failing on some occasions when it should have
+- Added manual landing validation option to radio menu (For cases when the game fails to detect a landing)
+- Added config option to disable having to be landed and inside friendly zone to accept missions
+- Added persistent player configuration radio menu
+- Players can now enable a warning from the radio menu, that shows up while they are landed and have no active mission
+- Added logic to attempt getting ground convoys unstuck
+- GCI settings are now persistent between respawns, aircraft changes and mission/server restarts
+- Added EPLRS task to AWACS

+### Syria Cold War V1.1.0 - 15 Dec 2023

+- Added xp multiplier bonus for surviving longer times in the same aircraft
+- Ground assault convoys now attempt repositioning if they stopped to engage the enemy but have been waiting for a long time
+- Fixed TARCAP mission not failing on some occasions when it should have
+- Added manual landing validation option to radio menu (For cases when the game fails to detect a landing)
+- Added config option to disable having to be landed and inside friendly zone to accept missions
+- Added persistent player configuration radio menu
+- Players can now enable a warning from the radio menu, that shows up while they are landed and have no active mission
+- Added logic to attempt getting ground convoys unstuck
+- GCI settings are now persistent between respawns, aircraft changes and mission/server restarts
+- Replaced BMP-2 with BMP-1 units
+- Downgraded some of the AA weapons of the AI

+### Syria V1.1.0 - 15 Dec 2023

+- Added xp multiplier bonus for surviving longer times in the same aircraft
+- Ground assault convoys now attempt repositioning if they stopped to engage the enemy but have been waiting for a long time
+- Fixed TARCAP mission not failing on some occasions when it should have
+- Added manual landing validation option to radio menu (For cases when the game fails to detect a landing)
+- Added config option to disable having to be landed and inside friendly zone to accept missions
+- Added persistent player configuration radio menu
+- Players can now enable a warning from the radio menu, that shows up while they are landed and have no active mission
+- Added logic to attempt getting ground convoys unstuck
+- GCI settings are now persistent between respawns, aircraft changes and mission/server restarts
+- Added EPLRS task to AWACS